joedefen/rungs/README.md

 * the subsequent lines are given to bash literally.

 In this manner, for very complicated commands, you can provide a summary description of what is to be run.

+Additionally:
+* keys must be a single character and unique
+* if you specify an multicharacter key, only the lead character is used in the menu

 ## `rungs` Command Line
 ```